crosshatch/server/OVERVIEW.md

 Crosshatch also provides usage insights, allowing admins to track key metrics relating to progress in areas like reading comprehension and problem-solving.
-Crosshatch meets the growing demand for **educational content that engages children while empowering parents and educators to decide how**.
+Crosshatch meets the growing demand for **educational content that engages children while empowering parents and educators**.

 ## Market